 If your computer turns on without issue, but your computer screen is showing a No Signal message, it could be due to problems in the CMOS, RAM, VGA card, or the cable that connects your CPU to your monitor.
 This article will explain how to go about re-establishing a connection between your CPU and your accompanying monitor.

-All components inside the computer casing are prone to dust particles, which may deposit on the hardware components and prevent them from working properly.
-Before beginning, perform an initial check of your computer's main components for excessive dust build-up.
+All components inside a computer case are susceptible to dust particles that can settle on hardware components and prevent them from working properly.
+Before you begin, perform an initial check of your computer's major components for excessive dust buildup.

 - Check the monitor cable and VGA connector.
 Make sure the cable is connected correctly.
 Clean both components separately and check them for damage.

 - Try resetting your monitor.
 You can find in the monitor's manual how to do this.

 - Check if the graphics card resolution configuration is set correctly.